-The Ecommerce Executive’s Guide to Email Marketing
+The Executive’s Guide to Ecommerce Email Marketing

-If you’re a leader, owner, or executive of a DTC brand you may view email marketing as just another marketing channel.
-Your team sends promotional emails that make some money and every once in a while you may send some content emails.
-You’re probably using an abandoned cart flow to recover lost checkouts.
-But are you using other key automations that build real customer relationships and drive lifetime value to its fullest potential?
+If you’re a leader, owner, or executive of a DTC brand, you may view ecommerce email marketing as just another marketing channel.
+Your team sends promotional emails that make some money, and every once in a while you send some content emails.

 Surprisingly, compared to paid marketing, many treat email as a less important channel, with little to no intentional strategy behind it.

-Why Your Email List Is One Of Your Most Valuable Assets
+Why Your Email List Is One of Your Most Valuable Assets

-Email is an owned marketing channel (possibly your only owned channel), which is quite different than a paid marketing channel.
-You do not own Facebook, Instagram, Google, or any other platform that you choose to run ads on.
-Therefore you have zero control over the outcome or longevity of these channels.
+You don’t own Facebook, Instagram, Google, or any other platform that you choose to run ads on.
+Therefore, you have zero control over the outcome or longevity of these channels.
 Their algorithms and rules change frequently.
 They even have the potential to shut down your account without much warning.
-If you’re a brand that relies on these paid channels for traffic and revenue, that’s a huge vulnerability.

 In contrast, your email program is one of the only marketing channels that you truly own and can scale without barriers or risks.